 I could honestly fill my days with hiking and biking every day in the Peak District.
+If you want to make walking outdoors fun for kids then check out some ideas here.
 But some other fun family days out in the Peak District include:

 - Crich Tramway Museum – Enjoy unlimited rides on the electric vintage trams, woodland walks with kid-friendly activities, and an indoor and outdoor playground.